nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 }
 ```

-And of coures I also want to be able to use an instance of this struct
+And of course I also want to be able to use an instance of this struct
 in an initializer as part of a `..` expression, like so:

 ```rust